 - Mental Fusion: Up to a point.
 When a human and Xayan merge they remain separate identities sharing a body, but they can share their memories and they can focus combined wills into their Telemancy.
 Further, groups of Xayans and Shadow-Xayans can create group efforts at Telemancy with planetary scale.

-- My Master, Right or Wrong: all of the sympathetic and moral characters in the Constellation military believe this to some extent.
-Despite having first hand knowledge of Diadem Michaela Duchenet's immorality and ruthlessness, they support the governemnt.
+- My Country, Right or Wrong: All of the sympathetic and moral characters in the Constellation military believe this to some extent.
+Despite having first hand knowledge of Diadem Michella Duchenet's immorality and ruthlessness, they support the government.